Good Jobs for Teenagers

 Even with the internet being as popular as it is, people still love reading an old-fashioned newspaper.
 A delivery person is someone who brings the newspapers to the customer’s front door.
 Companies will hire walking or driving delivery people.
 The hours are very early in the morning, but the pay is decent.
-The frequency of the job will depend on the newspaper, is it a daily or weekly paper?
+The frequency of the job will depend on the newspaper.

 Lawn mowing is an excellent summer job for a teen who does not mind putting in hard work.
 If you like to get a good workout, this might be the job for you.
 Many people in the neighborhood will not feel like mowing the lawn.
 The best way to get started is to knock on their doors and ask if they need help.

 If you like to golf, then a job working maintenance at the golf course could be the perfect job.
 Teens should explore jobs at places they like to spend a lot of time to find a job they will enjoy.

 A lifeguard is someone who watches other people swim.
 This person also protects the swimmers if anything happens.
 This job is usually easy to obtain since pools need many lifeguards during the summer.
 However, you must have training in CPR and first aid to meet the hiring criteria.
 You might have to save someone's life one day, so it is important that you understand how to do such.